 During my last semester of high school nearly four years ago, I was dead set on attending Florida State.
-I had my roommate picked out, and paid my deposit on our summer dorm room.
-I was anxiously waiting for the time where I would be able to rush, go to all the football games/tailgates, and the plethora of other exciting adventures that would be sure to happen in Tallahassee with all of my closest friends.
+I had my roommate picked out, and paid my deposit for our summer dorm room.
+I was anxiously waiting for the time where I would be able to rush, go to all the football games/tailgates, and do the plethora of other exciting things that would be sure to happen in Tallahassee with all of my closest friends.

 Then things changed.

 I had an unforeseen opportunity to play lacrosse at a Division II school in a small town in South Carolina.
 I can still remember touring Coker College with my best friend (Hey, Dan!) and being in shock that we had driven nearly eight hours to what appeared to be a town located between two cotton fields.
 Nevertheless, we decided that this was a once in a lifetime opportunity, that we would try it out, and if we hated it after two years, we’d transfer.